 Sao Paulo Museum of Art

-Italian-born Brazilian Modernist architect Lina Bo Bardi allowed the public to enter from multiple levels of the museum through the use of planes while she dealt with road and elevation changes, A similar question needing resolution at the Fredericksburg site.
+Italian-born Brazilian Modernist architect Lina Bo Bardi allowed the public to enter from multiple levels of the museum through the use of planes while she dealt with road and elevation changes, a similar question needing resolution at the Fredericksburg site.

 Bloch Building at Nelson-Atkins Museum

-In return by this action, the architecture becomes an anchor for the city.
+By this action, the architecture becomes an anchor for the city.